You are here:

 Harmony Community Trust (HCT) is a company limited by guarantee (NI10639), is registered with the Charity Commission (NIC102523), and owns Glebe House.
 The HCT Council of Management has responsibility for the affairs and property of Glebe House and is committed to its values and to achieving its objectives.
 The members of our Council of Management are:

-Chairman Seamus Camplisson
+Seamus Camplisson

 Treasurer David Boyd